 Within the inference engine, whenever a GPU becomes idle, a scheduling algorithm selects which unfinished requests should proceed.
 This batch scheduler forms batches while respecting constraints such as available KV cache memory, maximum requests per batch, and token limits.
 In the experiments above, we used the Sarathi~\cite{sarathi} batch scheduler, which performs chunked prefill similarly to current vLLM implementations.

-Using our optimized request router, we asked \name to improve the batch scheduler. \name discovered that ordering requests by prefill length (rather than arrival time, as done in vLLM and Sarathi) reduces end-to-end delay by an additional 25\%.
-The insight mirrors why Shortest-Remaining-Time-First outperforms First-Come-First-Served scheduling: prioritizing shorter prefills minimizes head-of-line blocking, reducing queueing delays for short prompts while adding negligible delay for longer ones.
-This reduces mean end-to-end latency.
+Using our optimized request router, we asked \name to improve the batch scheduler.
+It discovered that ordering requests by prefill length (rather than arrival time, as in vLLM and Sarathi) reduces end-to-end delay by an additional 25\%.
+The insight mirrors why Shortest-Remaining-Time-First outperforms First-Come-First-Served: prioritizing shorter prefills minimizes head-of-line blocking, reducing queueing delays for short prompts while adding negligible delay for longer ones, thereby lowering mean end-to-end latency.

-At another layer of the orchestration stack, autoscaling adjusts the number of compute instances to meet latency targets while minimizing compute cost.
-To evaluate this method, we implemented autoscaling in the vidur simulator and created a long-running workload with temporal variability (QPS varying from 7.5 to 22.5 in a slow sinusoidal pattern).
-We first implemented a baseline autoscaler, modeled after production systems, which scales based on per-instance decode throughput: it adds an instance when throughput exceeds a high threshold, removes the least busy instance when it falls below a low threshold, and includes a cooldown mechanism to prevent oscillation.
+At another layer of the orchestration stack, autoscaling adjusts the number of compute instances to meet latency targets while minimizing cost.
+To evaluate this, we implemented autoscaling in the vidur simulator and generated a long-running workload with temporal variability (QPS ranging from 7.5 to 22.5 in a slow sinusoidal pattern).
+We first implemented a baseline autoscaler, modeled after production systems, that scales based on per-instance decode throughput: it adds an instance when throughput exceeds a high threshold, removes the least busy instance when it falls below a low threshold, and includes a cooldown mechanism to prevent oscillation.